maAPPsDEV/privacy-attack/README.md

-# Solidity Game - [Game Title] Attack
+# Solidity Game - Privacy Attack

-_Inspired by OpenZeppelin's [Ethernaut](https://ethernaut.openzeppelin.com), [Game Title] Level_
+_Inspired by OpenZeppelin's [Ethernaut](https://ethernaut.openzeppelin.com), Privacy Level_

 ⚠️Do not try on mainnet!

 ## Task

-Hacker the basic token contract below.

-1. You are given 20 tokens to start with and you will beat the game if you somehow manage to get your hands on any additional tokens.
-Preferably a very large amount of tokens.
+The creator of this contract was careful enough to protect the sensitive areas of its storage.
+Unlock this contract.

 _Hint:_

-1. What is an odometer?
+1. Understanding how storage works
+2. Understanding how parameter parsing works
+3. Understanding how casting works

 ## What will you learn?